Marymount students can take advantage of Liberal Arts Core offerings at the Reston Center. Liberal Arts Core

 courses are general education classes that complement and enhance learning in all fields of study.
 Working with your advisor, you can select and register for courses that conveniently fit your schedule and program.

 Introduces new transfer students to Marymount University and to the inquiry model of learning.
 Aims to ease the transition to a new university through a focus on fundamental liberal arts skills - inquiry, critical thinking, information literacy and communication - as well as participation collaborative activities that offer positive interaction and support from peer mentor, instructor, and classmates.
-Each section makes use of the Washington area's rich resources.
 Required of all students transferring 12 or more credits to the University and any non-traditional students having significant work or life experience transferring fewer than 12 credits to the University.
 Second-degree nursing students are exempt from this requirement.

 An introduction to some of the major issues concerning fundamental problems of human existence including an understanding of the core areas: logic, epistemology, metaphysics, and ethics.
 Students will learn to recognize and evaluate logical arguments in the texts of central, primary figures.

 Prerequisites: None.
 Liberal Arts Core/University Requirements Designation: PH-1.
 (3)